mkm29/valet/README.md

 - **Consistency**: All packages follow the same initialization patterns
 - **Extensibility**: Options structs can grow with new fields as needed
 - **Type Safety**: Compile-time checking of configuration options

+### Code Quality

+Valet maintains high code quality standards through:

+- **Single Responsibility Principle**: Each function does one thing well
+  - Complex functions are broken down into smaller, focused units
+  - Example: `inferSchema` was refactored from 290+ lines into ~20 focused functions
+- **Dependency Injection**: No hidden global state
+  - All dependencies are explicitly passed through the `App` struct
+  - Makes unit testing straightforward with mock dependencies
+- **Clear Separation of Concerns**:
+  - Configuration parsing separate from validation
+  - Business logic separate from CLI handling
+  - Each package has a well-defined responsibility
+- **Comprehensive Test Coverage**:
+  - 85%+ total test coverage
+  - All critical paths thoroughly tested
+  - Tests use dependency injection for isolation

 ### Logging